react-auth-kit/react-auth-kit/docs/reference/react-auth-kit/hooks/useAuthUser.md

  ...
 }
 ```
-Here is the example for TypeScript
+Here is the example of TypeScript
 ```ts
 import useAuthUser from 'react-auth-kit/hooks/useAuthUser'